-The inspection of the property was restricted by fitted floor coverings in all rooms.
-No access was gained into the sub floor areas.
+The property was unoccupied at the time of the survey, although the inspection was restricted by fitted floor coverings in all rooms.
+No access was gained into the sub-floor areas.
 Those parts of the property concealed behind fitted units and sanitary fittings etc were not viewed.
-Only a limited and partial inspection of the roof voids was possible.
-The external parts of the building were viewed from ground level only, and it was not possible to see the flat dormer roofs.